orhaimwerthaim/AOS-WebAPI/docs/version2/SDL_documentation.md

 ```

 ### SD observations must correspond to the AM observations
-The observation must correspond to the observations specified in the AM file.
-Observations are enumerable values.
+The observation must correspond to the observations specified in the AM file.</br>
+Observations are enumerable values when using the `__moduleResponse` system variable or strings when using `__moduleResponseStr`.</br>
 The AOS runs simulations to decide the next best skill to apply.
-Next, the selected skill code is executed, and the AOS translates the execution outcome to an observation which is then used to update the distribution on the current state (current belief).
+Next, the selected skill code is executed, and the AOS translates the execution outcome to an observation which is then used to update the distribution on the current state (current belief).</br>

 ## Additional documentation language functionality
 ### Sample from Discrete distribution